Charlie's Sneaker FAQ and Glossary - P

 but one of the ones that gets attention.
 When

 Converse didn't have these available, desperate readers resorted to using pink liquid embroidery ink on white

 Chucks to obtain the desired color.

 - A procedure in transfusion medicine, where a donor donates platelets and has the rest of their blood returned to their circulation.
-I (Charlie) try to do it the maximum number of 24 times a year.
-Plateletpheresis is similar to whole blood donation except it takes about an hour.
-Unlike whole blood donation, you alternate squeezing when the machine is taking blood and relaxing when the machine is returning blood.
+I (Charlie) try to do it as much as I can.
+For platelet donors, there are restrictions on the number of times you can give in the past 365 days (a total of 24 times, but no more frequently than every seven days), the number of red blood cells you can lose in the past 365 days, and the amount of plasma you can lose in the past 365 days.
+The blood bank here in the Houston area prefers that platelet donors come in "peanut buttered" over the entire year.
+Plateletpheresis is similar to whole blood donation except it typically takes one to two hours.
+Unlike whole blood donation, where you get to squeeze all the time, you alternate squeezing when the machine is taking blood and relaxing when the machine is returning blood.
+I usually watch the early evening news on ABC 13 in Houston and tap on my Apple iPad with my free arm.
+I even take selfies of my donor arm!
 The advantages to plateletpheresis are that you can safely give a lot more platelets than whole blood, and the recipients are exposed to blood products from a lot fewer donors.

 - In the United Kingdom, a term for old-fashioned canvas sneakers, not

 widely seen any more.
 The ribbing on a Plimsoll bears a

 resemblance to the legal load markings (Plimsoll lines) painted on

 ships.
 Most sneakers in the United Kingdom are now referred to as "trainers."

 - A trademarked insole material used by ASICS